 - The last finding is that the chatbot’s relation to the customer should not differ too much from the existing relationship you have with your customers.
 It’s essential to create a synergized user experience across different channels, so the chatbot seems familiar even if it is an entirely new way of communicating with your business.
 Ask yourself why customers usually are in contact with your company and what they need help with and try to figure out if the chatbot can complement this process.

 From thesis writing to working with chatbots

-Though, the above were the findings for the thesis’ research question, the thing that made me eager to work with chatbots was the fact that despite all of our informants expressed different levels of frustration, they were all optimistic about the future of the technology.
+Though the above were the findings for the thesis’ research question, the thing that made me eager to work with chatbots was the fact that despite all of our informants expressed different levels of frustration; they were all optimistic about the future of the technology.

-If you are interested in hearing more about Line’s thesis, you’re in luck – Line will be joining a group of thesis students, who will be speaking at the IT-University of Copenhagen the 6th of September between 16:00-18:30.
+If you are interested in hearing more about Line’s thesis, you’re in luck – Line will be joining a group of thesis students, who will speak at the IT-University of Copenhagen the 6th of September between 16:00-18:30.
 See the event on Facebook here and sign up for the event on Eventbrite here.